kyungminkim7/devops/README.md

 ## Assumptions/Limitations

 The following assumptions/limitations are made:

 - The network is not publicly accessible.
 - All DevOps resources are hosted on a single server.
-- All DevOps resources will use an automatically generated self-signed cert to allow secure communications via HTTPS (although the cert will not be validated by a CA since the network is assumed not to be publicly accessible).
+- A certificate will be provided for HTTPS/TLS communications

 ## Hosted Resources

 The following resources are created:

-- Gitlab repository for source code.
+- Gitlab repository for source code management and CI/CD pipeline.
-- Jenkins automation server for CI/CD.
+- Gitlab runner for CI/CD.
 - Nexus repository for managing artifacts, binaries, and containers.

 ## Setup